Luming-L/ProjectNew/Results/PlotOverlapDistribution/PlotOverlapDistribution.md

 # count DSB hotspots that overlap any PRDM9 bound peaks

-# plot the distribution of overlap ()
+# plot the distribution of overlap
+overlapping DSB hotspots counts/total DSB hotspots number

 ## 410 samples
 `-u`: Write original A entry once if any overlaps found in B. In other words, just report the fact at least one overlap was found in B. Restricted by -f and -r.
-Different PRDM9 motif occurrences (13bp) may overlap with the same DSBhotspots, so we should use `-u` here.

-`-F`: Minimum overlap required as a fraction of B. Default is 1E-9 (i.e., 1bp). echo -e "sampleName\toverlapNumber\ttotalHotspots" > hotspotsOverlap.txt
+echo -e "sampleName\toverlapNumber\ttotalHotspots" > hotspotsOverlap.txt
 ```bash
 # find the DSB hotspots that any PRDM9 motif falls into by `bedtools intersect`